istevenfung/iDeviceAlbumBackup/Terms_and_Privacy.md

 【Terms of Use】

-By using《iPhotoAlbum》App, you agree to the following:
+By using《iDeviceAlbumBackup》App, you agree to the following:

 You use the service at your own risk.
 The service is provided “as is” without warranties of any kind.